xgfs/coloropt/README.md

 ### License

-You are free to use the pallettes and the code without attribution in commercial projects.
+You are free to use the pallettes and the code without attribution in commercial projects (specifically, assume [public domain](https://creativecommons.org/share-your-work/public-domain/cc0/) license on the colors).
 I would love if you drop an email if you find them useful.